highest mountain peak in india

 3. A Mountain Steeped in Culture

-Kanchenjunga’s history and myths are deeply connected with the cultures of the people who have lived near it for generations.
-These stories show their respect for nature, their beliefs, and their strong bond with the Himalayas.
+Kanchenjunga’s myths are deeply connected with the cultures of those who have lived near it for generations.
+These stories show their respect for nature, beliefs, and strong bond with the Himalayas.

 Kanchenjunga stands as a symbol of the power and beauty of nature.
 Its history and myths offer a look into the rich cultural traditions of the people who live in the Himalayas.